-Sometimes a Navigator may wish to provide more emphasis to equipment within their game setting.
+Optionally a Navigator may wish to provide more emphasis to equipment in their setting.
 Any specialist item of equipment can also have Traits assigned to it for use in the game.
-These Traits will have ratings from one to twelve and provide helping dice in just the same way as friendly characters helping in Challenges.
+These Traits will have ratings from one to twelve and provide helping dice in just the same way as friendly characters can help in Challenges.
 How much these Traits are detailed and emphasised in play depends on how much the Navigator and group wish equipment to influence the outcome of any Challenge.
+Equipment may also be given a Size or Speed scale (see Scale).